 It is then the data scientist’s job to organize the data and make it useful.
 That often requires number-crunching skills as well as the ability to use software tools.
 A data scientist needs to understand how to use statistical programming languages such as Python and have the ability to translate requests for data into workable computer queries.
 A typical day in the life of a data scientist starts with examining a database and working with other departments to determine what they want to learn from the information.
 The data scientist probes for answers and helps analyze the information for valuable insights.

 Demand for data scientists — also known as computer research scientists — is strong, according to the Bureau of Labor Statistics.
-The number of data scientist jobs is expected to grow 19 percent over the next two decades — almost three times as fast as the average growth rate for all jobs.
+The number of data scientist jobs is expected to grow 22 percent over the next decade — much faster than the average growth rate for all jobs.

 The job of data scientists is still relatively new.
 So the career path for a data scientist is still evolving.
 The positions differ within industries.
 But just about every industry today has the need for someone to make sense of all the data that are collected.
 Some companies hire their own data science teams.
 Others use data scientist consultants.

 Data Scientist Salaries in the United States

 The median salary for data scientists is $126,830 a year, according to the Bureau of Labor Statistics.
 It’s important to note that salaries vary by geography, local cost of living and career path.
 For example, the highest median salary for data scientists working for software publishers is $132,190, while the lowest median salary for data scientists working for colleges and schools is $77,240.

 Data scientist jobs tend to be clustered in states with a big tech presence, such as California, Maryland, Virginia, Texas and Washington state.
 But there is also a high concentration of these jobs in states such as Utah, Rhode Island and New Mexico.